-In 2016, Wellington artist Shannon Te Ao (Ngāti Tūwharetoa) won the Walters Prize for his video-performance two shoots that stretch far out (2013–4), in which he recites a waiata to a donkey, a swan, a wallaby, rabbits, chicken, and geese.
-In 2015, we presented it in conversation with Susan Te Kahurangi King’s work in our show From the One I Call My Own.
-Now we present another Te Ao video-performance alongside our Colin McCahon show, On Going Out with the Tide.
+In 2016, Wellington artist Shannon Te Ao (Ngāti Tūwharetoa) won the Walters Prize for his video-performance, Two Shoots that Stretch Far Out (2013–14).
+In it, he recites a waiata to a donkey, a swan, a wallaby, rabbits, chicken, and geese.
+In 2015, we presented it in conversation with Susan Te Kahurangi King’s work, in our show From the One I Call My Own.
+Here, we present another Te Ao video-performance alongside our Colin McCahon show, On Going Out with the Tide.

 Te Ao reaches out to other artists, voices, and sites to create what art writer Martin Patrick has called ‘chaotic entanglements of past and present, then and now, Pākehā and Māori, bicultural nation state and indigenous traditions, belief systems, and protocols’.
 Similar entanglements are already at play in McCahon’s own work, especially in his appropriations of Māori culture—the subject of our show.